Jack Richardson (music producer)

-Jack Arnold Richardson CM (23 July 1929 – 13 May 2011) was a Juno Award-nominated Canadian record producer and Order of Canada recipient.
+Jack Arnold Richardson CM (23 July 1929 – 13 May 2011) was a Canadian Juno Award-nominated record producer and Order of Canada recipient.
 He is perhaps best known for producing the biggest hit records from The Guess Who from 1969 to 1975.
 He was part of the faculty at Fanshawe College in London, Ontario as an educator in the Music Industry Arts program for almost 20 years, as well as at the Harris Institute for the Arts in Toronto, Ontario.
-His son is well-known record producer Garth Richardson.
+His son is record producer Garth Richardson.

 Biography

 Richardson was born in Toronto, Ontario, and had early musical training playing in various school bands.
 By 1949 he was playing professionally in "The Westernaires" who had a regular radio program.
 In 1958 he was working as an account executive for McCann-Erickson, a firm that produced a regular television program and in the mid-1960s Richardson and three others from this firm decided to form their own production company, Nimbus 9.
 Initially, audio recording was only one aspect of Nimbus 9, which was formed to provide multi-media production to their clients.
 Within a brief period of time, however, audio recording became the single focus of operations.

 In 1968, Richardson approached the Canadian branch of the Coca-Cola company with an idea to produce and market a long-playing album through a type of bottle-cap reimbursement scheme.
 On one side of the release were The Guess Who, and on the flip-side, a group from Ottawa, Ontario called The Staccatos (later to become the Five Man Electrical Band).
 Both of these groups were already well known within Canada: The Guess Who were featured as the house band on the weekly CBC TV show Let's Go and had ten top 40 hits in Canada between 1965 and 1967, while The Staccatos had reached the Canadian top 40 twice in that same period of time.
 The split album the two groups recorded, A Wild Pair, could only be obtained by sending ten Coca-Cola bottle cap liners and $1 (for shipping expenses) to Coca-Cola.
 Guess Who guitarist Randy Bachman estimates that the album sold enough units to qualify for gold record status in Canada; however, no certification figures are available as the LP was not distributed through normal retail channels.